Mallig/conversations-python/README.md

 ## Running Tests

 Tests are written using pytest with help from pytest-flask, and coverage from pytest-cov.
-Run them with the command:
+Make sure the virtual environment has been activated then run the tests with:

 `python -m pytest --cov=api test/`